-Bristol u3a - An Aladdin's cave of leisure activities and study groups!
+Bristol u3a - An wealth of leisure activities and study groups!

 Bristol u3a is run entirely by its members.
-There are over 1,450 of us so you'll find many opportunities to enjoy learning, while having fun in the company of new friends!
+There are around 1200 of us so you'll find many opportunities to enjoy learning, while having fun in the company of new friends!
 Everyone is welcome - no qualifications are required and none are given.
 The emphasis is on a desire to learn and a willingness to share your skills and abilities.
 All that is needed is enthusiasm, participation and mutual respect.

 Social groups are a great way to meet people if you are new to the u3a.
 We have a dozen or so groups around the city as well as the Solos group which meets in central Bristol.
 Visit the Groups page to find the details of a convenient social group.
 You don’t have to go to the one closest to where you live and some now meet using Zoom.